pulibrary/marc_pd_tool/docs/PIPELINE.md

 ### What the Status Categories Mean

-**PD_NO_RENEWAL**: These works are in the public domain.
-This applies specifically to US works published 1930-1963 that were registered for copyright but not renewed within the required 28-year period.
+**PD_US_NOT_RENEWED**: These works are in the public domain.
+This applies specifically to US works published between min_year (current year - 96) and 1977 that were registered for copyright but not renewed within the required 28-year period.

-**PD_DATE_VERIFY**: These works show patterns suggesting they may be in the public domain, but date verification is needed.
-For pre-1978 works, check if renewal was required and whether the 28-year deadline was met.
+**PD_US_REG_NO_RENEWAL**: These works were registered but show no renewal.
+For works after 1977, different rules apply.

+**UNKNOWN_US_NO_DATA**: These works from the renewal period (min_year-1977) have no registration or renewal data found, making their status uncertain.

 **IN_COPYRIGHT**: These works show evidence of copyright renewal or other indicators suggesting they may still be under copyright protection.
 Assume these are copyrighted unless proven otherwise.